ashiven/youtube-networks/README.md

 ### Prerequisites

 - Download and install the latest versions of [python](https://www.python.org/downloads/) and [pip](https://pypi.org/project/pip/).
+- Register for the [YouTube Data API](https://developers.google.com/youtube/v3/getting-started) and retrieve your API key.

 ### Setup

-1. Clone the service to your local machine as follows:
+1. Clone the repository to your local machine as follows:
    ```bash
    git clone https://github.com/ashiven/YouTube-Network-Analyzer.git
    ```